 In areas with boating only in the summer, you'll find quite a variation in price and demand for boats during the year.
 In the northern climates, the best bargains may be had at the end of the boating season, when the seller has had a season's use of the boat but doesn't want to pay for winterization and storage.
 Conversely, boat prices rise in the spring, when everyone anticipates another summer of boating ahead.

-With over 300,000 boats sold, and most of these still in floating, there are plenty of used Boston Whaler boats available for sale.
-These Classic Boston Whalers are often excellent boats with years of use left in them.
+With over 300,000 boats sold, and most of these boats still floating, there are plenty of used Boston Whaler boats available for sale.
+These classic Boston Whaler boats are often excellent boats with years of use left in them.
 They are available at considerably less cost than a new boat, and some offer features like beautiful wood components and trim that cannot be duplicated.
 Shop carefully, keeping these guidelines in mind, and I am sure you will find the right boat for your budget and needs.

 DISCLAIMER: This information is believed to be accurate but there is no guarantee.
 We do our best!